chotomirza/davidtest.github.io/_publications/2018-towards-an-automated-clustering-for-online-news-events-a-method-proposal-and-dat.md

 ---
-title: "Towards an automated clustering for online news events: A method proposal and data set for further development "
+title: "Towards an automated clustering for online news events: A method proposal and data set for further development"
 collection: publications
 permalink: /publication/towards-an-automated-clustering-for-online-news-events-a-method-proposal-and-dat
 year: "2018"